Facts Matter.

 Tax revenue

-• The 3% Community Impact Fee collected from short-term rentals goes directly to Gloucester's Affordable Housing Trust, helping to fund housing initiatives and support the development of affordable housing in the city.
+• The 3% Community Impact Fee collected from short-term rental operators with 2+ listings goes to Gloucester's Affordable Housing Trust, helping to fund housing initiatives and support the development of affordable housing in the city.

 Sources and Data